HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-11-first-right-left.md

 ## Sunday, 11.
 October 2015

 ### Introduction
 After our positive experience with the data visualization, we wanted to extend it with the standard deviation of the gyro z values.
 So maybe we can better recognize if is a right or left curve, or a straight.
-Stefan added than a new function:

-{% highlight java %}
-FloatingHistory smoothedValues = new FloatingHistory(8);

-// Sensor event:
-double gyrZ = event.getG()[2];
-smoothedValues.shift(gyrZ);

-// get mean:
-smoothedValues.currentMean()
-//new function for standard deviation smoothedValues.currentStDev()

-{% endhighlight %}
 And there we are with the three curves: blue are the row values, red are the moving average values and new, orange are the standard deviation values:

 ![Data Analyzer - standard deviation data](/media/data-analyzer_screenshot-04.png "Data Analyzer - standard deviation")